bobril/bbcore/README.md

         "buildOutputDir": "./dist"
     }

+## Enable writing of build result in Interactive mode to build path

+    "bobril": {
+        "interactiveDumpsToDist": true
+    }

+It checks only for existance of this `interactiveDumpsToDist` key, value does not matter for now.

 ## Where to find test sources

 By default it finds all tests in project directory (it always skips `node_modules`).
 By defining this, you can limit or add additional directories where to search.